agordeev/DCKit/README.md

 1. Add a control (e.g. `UIButton`) onto storyboard:
 [![Add a control (e.g. UIButton) onto storyboard](Images/screenshot_002.png)](Images/screenshot_002.png)
 2. Change the button's class to `DCBorderedButton`.
+Also change module to `DCKit` if you've installed the library via CocoaPods.
 You'll notice a border appeared around the button:
 [![Change the button's class to DCBorderedButton](Images/screenshot_003.png)](Images/screenshot_003.png)
 3. Now you're able to customize the button from IB directly:
 [![Now you're able to customize the button from IB directly](Images/screenshot_004.png)](Images/screenshot_004.png)